elhigu/socketio-sync/README.md

 Socketio-sync allows google docs type co-operative editing of textual data which can be integrated to various wysiwyg editors or e.g. simple text area.

-My personal reminder to make me remember to keep scope of project small enough.

-/**
- * Keep focus in storing / tracking changes in textual data.
-System could be content
- * editor server that just provides service for collaborative editing of certain content.
+Project focus is storing / tracking changes in textual data.
+System should be content editor, not permanent storage.System just provides service for collaborative editing of certain content.

- *
- * 1. Open session with initial document to edit
+ 1. Open session with initial document to edit
- * 2. Allow people to join session (with same key or something like that?)
+ 2. Allow people to join session (with same key or something like that?)
- * 3. After editing is done: close session, get result and use it any way you like...
+ 3. After editing is done: get result and close session

- * 4. If you like to save during editing, then you can just get result any time you like..
- *
- * TODO:
+TODO:
- * - Write some boilerplate system to utilize editor..
- * - Revision history during session if something went wrong. (show history / select where to reset)
+ - open session + init data/ check if session is open
+ - sending patches to certain session
- * - Authentication things...
+ - Authentication things (should be decided how...)
- * - Store data to Redis during editing to prevent loosing
- *   all sessions if server crashes
+ - Store data to Redis during editing to prevent loosing all sessions if server crashes
- */
+ - Revision history during session if something went wrong.
+   (show history / select where to reset)

 Some areas where to improve current system: